DanielCosme/personal/content/portfolio/curious-ape.md

 url = "https://grafana.com/"
 +++
 ## Motivation
+**The following body of text has no technical content whatsoever, feel free to jump to the technical overview.**

 As far as I know we are all apes going through the World trying to understand it and ourselves.
 The better way to understand one-self is to keep track of the things that matter (to us), is all about [tracking from a place of curiosity.](https://jamesclear.com/measuring)